Miriel-py/Room-Wizard/README.md

 # Setup
 • Rename `default.env` to `.env` and add your token.
 • Rename `database/default_db.db` to `database/room_wizard_db.db`.
 • Change all custom emojis in `resources/emojis.py` to something the bot can see in your servers.
+• Change `DEVGUILDS` in `resources/emojis.py` to the servers you want to test the bot in.
+Dev commands will be registered in these.
+If you set debug mode on in the `.env`, all commands will be registered in these.

 # Required intents
 • guilds